Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-The above inequalities hold generally if $\DP_{\alpha G}$ and $\DP_{\alpha' G'}$ are replaced by any pair of probability measures on $\Pcal(\Theta)$ that admit a suitable notion of mean measures $G$, and $G'$, respectively.
-Moreover, the Dirichlet measures allow a remarkable identity: when $\alpha = \alpha'$, there also holds that
+The above inequality holds generally if $\DP_{\alpha G}$ and $\DP _{\alpha' G'}$ are replaced by any pair of probability measures on $\Pcal(\Theta)$ that admit a suitable notion of mean measures $G$, and $G'$, respectively.
+Moreover, the Dirichlet measures allow a remarkable identity: when $\alpha= \alpha'$, we have

-A series of application of Jensen's inequality yields the following upper bound for the KL divergence:~\footnote{Within this subsection, the details on the constants underlying $\lesssim$ and $\gtrsim$ are omitted for the sake of brevity.}
+Repeated applications of Jensen's inequality yield the following upper bound for the KL divergence:\footnote{Within this subsection, the details on the constants underlying $\lesssim$ and $\gtrsim$ are omitted for the sake of brevity.}